awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ### Resample Time Series Data<a name="data-wrangler-resample-time-series"></a>

 Time series data usually has observations that aren't taken at regular intervals\.
-For example, a dataset could have observations that are recorded hourly and other observations that are recorded every two hours\.
+For example, a dataset could have some observations that are recorded hourly and other observations that are recorded every two hours\.

 Many analyses, such as forecasting algorithms, require the observations to be taken at regular intervals\.
 Resampling gives you the ability to establish regular intervals for the observations in your dataset\.